varshitha1707/DailyCoding/README.md

 ### DAY 26:

-TASK: Given a string containing lowercase characters.
-The task is to print the maximum occurring character in the input string.
-If 2 or more characters appear the same number of times, print the lexicographically (alphabetically) lowest (first) character.
+TASK: Pangram is a sentence containing every letter in the English alphabet.
+Given a string, find all characters that are missing from the string, i.e., the characters that can make the string a Pangram.
+We need to print output in alphabetic order.

 geeksforgeeks.org/maximum-occurring-character-in-an-input-string-set-2/